Vladimir612/Vladimir612/README.md

 ### Hi there, I'm Vladimir!

-<p>I am student at the Faculty of Organizational Sciences,
-majoring in Informational systems and tecnologies.
-I am passionate fullstack MERN web developer.
-In free time I like to solve algorithmic problems and help my colleagues when they have problems with them.
+<p>I am currently a fourth-year student at the Faculty of Organizational Sciences in Belgrade, majoring in Information Technology.
+My current role is CEO and lead developer at HireClass, an innovative learning platform.
+What I find most fascinating about the IT field is that the learning never stops and it provides endless opportunities for self improvement.
+Outside of IT, I have a deep passion for playing chess and piano.
 </p>

 ### Interests:

 - Web development
 - Algorithms and data structures
+- Entrepreneurship
-- Mobile development
+- Chess
 - Piano
-- Basketball

 ### Languages and Tools: